 What are the costs?

-A typical interest rate for a lifetime mortgage is currently around 5%, which although mortgage rates are currently low, is still higher than most standard mortgage rates.
+A typical interest rate for a lifetime mortgage is currently around 5%, but some are as low as 3%, which although mortgage rates are currently low, is still higher than most standard mortgage rates.
 This rate must be either fixed or, if variable, must have a ‘cap’ beyond which the rate is guaranteed not to rise during the term of the mortgage.
 Since the interest is compounded, in other words ‘rolled up’ into your overall debt, you end up paying interest on interest.
 You could easily find the amount you owe doubling every 14 years!

 There are also arrangement fees of between £1,500 to £3,000, legal fees, Early Repayment Charges and surveyor fees to take into account.